NicholasNPham/NotionAIOptimizer/README.md

 ## 📌 Goal
 This project creates an application that uses AI to optimize my schedule, improving productivity and workflow.

-The AI analyzes events, tasks, and priority levels from a Notion database (or a local SQL database) and provides suggestions to improve efficiency.
+The AI analyzes events, tasks, and priority levels from a Notion database and provides suggestions to improve efficiency.
 Execution phases:
 1. **Manual file run** (current)
 2. **Daemon automation**
 3. **Windows Task Scheduler research**

 The AI will also be capable of reading websites based on given information to plan the next day, which I can then review and adjust.

+---

+## 1️⃣ PHASE 1:

 ---